 This work contributes to the following UN Sustainable Development Goals

-In 2018, we continued to play an active role in the Tent Partnership for Refugees.
-This is a coalition of more than 100 companies making efforts to support refugees around the world.
+In 2019, we continued to play an active role in the Tent Partnership for Refugees.
+This is a coalition of more than 100 companies making efforts to support refugees’ right to work around the world.
 It offers a platform for companies to share information and best practices, and increase private sector coordination.

-1 World Bank & Global Facility for Disaster Reduction and Recovery: Unbreakable: Building the resilience of the poor in the face of natural disasters, 2016
+1 World Bank & Global Facility for Disaster Reduction and Recovery: Unbreakable: Building the resilience of the poor in the face of natural disasters, 2016.

-2 World Meteorological Organization: The Escalating Impacts of Climate-Related Natural Disasters, Report/15, July 2014
+2 World Meteorological Organization: The Escalating Impacts of Climate-Related Natural Disasters, Report/15, July 2014.

-6 Based on an internal survey of 127 of Direct Relief’s partner clinics across 39 countries.
+7 Based on an internal survey of 127 of Direct Relief’s partner clinics across 39 countries.

-7 Lifebuoy and Unilever’s Chief Sustainability Office partnership with Oxfam, collaborating on a handwashing with soap behaviour change programme for communities affected by flood, earthquake or other type of emergency.
+8 Lifebuoy and Unilever’s Chief Sustainability Office partnership with Oxfam, collaborating on a handwashing with soap behaviour change programme for communities affected by flood, earthquake or other type of emergency.
 The programme was piloted in Nepal following the earthquake in 2015.